mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | [NERD Summit](https://2019.nerdsummit.org/) |                                               | ["Modernize any Codebase through Tooling and Technique"](https://youtu.be/GfkVhr6SPz4)
 | [PyTexas 2019](https://2019.pytexas.org/)   | [Notes](/retrospectives/pytexas-2019-notes/)  | ["Why Good Developers Write Bad Tests"](https://youtu.be/hM_ex4-xu4E)
 | [PyGotham 2019](https://2019.pygotham.org/) | [Notes](/retrospectives/pygotham-2019-notes/) | ["Why Good Developers Write Bad Tests"](https://youtu.be/ElzBGwyDzCc) |

+This went well.
+I was accepted into three software conferences, and I feel good about my presentations at all of them.

+I enjoy conferences and I feel that I learn from them, but I can't think of anything I learned from conferences this year that substantially improved my life or my business.
+I'll continue applying to and attending conferences in 2020, but I'm limiting it to conferences that people have strongly recommended (e.g., MicroConf, PyCon) or conferences in cities that I'd like to visit.

 ### Publish 12 blog posts.